-Grief resources are part of the cremation services offered in Ferndale, WA.
+Grief resources are part of the cremation services in Ferndale, WA.
 After the cremation of someone who has died, we may find it difficult to know how to help the bereaved family in a supportive, comforting, and encouraging way.
-However, there are many things that we can do make a positive difference for people who are grieving.
+However, there are many things that we can do to make a positive difference for people who are grieving.

 When our friends or loved ones experience death and start down the path of grieving, actions matter more than words.
 Grief can be a paralyzing experience, especially in the initial stages, and grieving people may neglect basic everyday needs.
 Our friends and loved ones need our practical, actionable help until they are emotionally and mentally to take care of themselves.

 If you live out of town, send the grieving family gift cards that they can use to purchase anything.
-Dying can be expensive and the extra financial help lets them know they’re not alone and gives them a practical gift.
+Dying can be expensive, and the extra financial help lets them know they’re not alone and gives them a practical gift.

-A final way to help people are grieving is to acknowledge that they’re grieving and that sometimes the grief, even years after the death, will be very strong and that’s okay.
+A final way to help people is to acknowledge that they’re grieving and that sometimes the grief, even years after the death, will be very strong and that’s okay.
 You’ll be there for them, no matter what.